ccprogrammer/trading-calculator/README.md

 ## Disclaimer

 This tool is for educational purposes only.
-Trading cryptocurrencies involves substantial risk of loss.
+Trading involves substantial risk of loss.
 Always do your own research and never invest more than you can afford to lose.